Lagg/optf2/README.md

 ## About

-OPTF2 is a project that started out as a humble TF2 backpack viewer, but since then its scope has expended towards a full Steam information display tool.
+OPTF2 is a project that started out as a humble TF2 backpack viewer, but since then its scope has expanded towards a full Steam information display tool.
 From inventories to schemas and more.

 ## INSTALLATION